 - The primary risk upon which the Trustee focuses is that arising through a mismatch between the Fund's assets and liabilities.
 The Fund's assets should share similar characteristics with its liabilities, in terms of duration and nature. - The risk associated with the non-euro denominated assets (in this case non-euro equities) fluctuating in value due to currency movements.
-To help protect against this risk the Fund's overseas equity exposure is fully hedged back to Euro. - While the risk introduced through investing a proportion of the Fund's assets in growth asset classes could lead to volatility in the funding level disclosed at a subsequent actuarial valuation, it is felt that this risk is acceptable in view of the potential benefits of the expected extra returns.
+To help protect against this risk the Fund's overseas equity exposure as well as its exposure to hard currencies in the Wellington Emerging Market Debt Fund are fully hedged back to Euro. - While the risk introduced through investing a proportion of the Fund's assets in growth asset classes could lead to volatility in the funding level disclosed at a subsequent actuarial valuation, it is felt that this risk is acceptable in view of the potential benefits of the expected extra returns.
 Meanwhile, the extra returns should work through ultimately to greater security for members of the Fund and lower costs falling on the Company. - The Trustee recognises the risks that may arise from the lack of diversification of investments.
 Subject to managing the risk from a mismatch of assets and liabilities, the Trustee aims to ensure that the asset allocation and manager structure policies in place result in an adequately diversified portfolio. - The Trustee's willingness to take investment risk is dependent on the continuing financial strength of the Company and its ability to contribute appropriately to the Fund.
 It is further supported by the conditional guarantee provided by The Royal London Mutual Insurance Society.
 The financial strength of the Company and its perceived commitment to the Fund is monitored and the Trustee will reduce investment risk relative to the liabilities should either of these deteriorate. - The documents governing the Investment Manager appointments include a number of guidelines which, among other things, are designed to ensure that only suitable investments are held by the Fund.
 The Investment Managers are prevented from investing in asset classes outside of their mandate without the Trustee's prior consent. - Within the Liability-Driven Investment ("LDI") assets, the Trustee recognises the risks associated with counterparty credit risk and is satisfied with the guidelines adopted by the LDI manager.
-The Trustee has sought to minimise credit risk by investing the majority of the LDI assets in high quality Eurozone government bonds and by setting a minimum average credit rating target of A for the Euro corporate bond component of the LDI assets.
+The Trustee has sought to minimise credit risk by investing the majority of the LDI assets in high quality Eurozone government bonds and by setting a minimum average credit rating target of A- for the Euro corporate bond component of the LDI assets.
 In addition, the Trustee understands the risks associated with needing to generate EURIBOR to support derivative instruments as may be needed from time to time within the LDI assets to closely hedge the liabilities. - The Trustee recognises that the LDI assets will not provide a perfect match to the target liability value.
 Furthermore, there are different measures of the liability that will not be perfectly matched by the LDI assets. - The Trustee is also conscious of certain additional liability risks such as inflation risk and longevity risk and will keep these risks under review to determine what mitigating action, if any, might need to be taken.
-The Trustees implemented a 75% inflation hedge using EURO HICP to help partially (and imperfectly) hedge Irish inflation risk within the Fund.
-The Trustee intends to increase this inflation hedge to 100% over the coming months.
+The Trustees implemented a 100% inflation hedge using EURO HICP to help partially (and imperfectly) hedge Irish inflation risk within the Fund associated with deferred revaluation, no specific inflation hedging has currently been put in place in relation to discretionary pension increases or UK inflation pension increases.